-Our Bible study group at work are currently reading Faithful: Heroes of the Old Testament and as we looked at Gideon last week, there was one question in the study that has remained in my heart.
-Priscilla asked “When we feel God is ignoring us, could it be that His perceived silence is intended to point us back to His Word?”
+Our Bible study group at work is currently reading Faithful: Heroes of the Old Testament and as we looked at Gideon last week, there was one question in the study that has remained in my heart.
+Priscilla asked, “When we feel God is ignoring us, could it be that His perceived silence is intended to point us back to His Word?”

 Way to pierce our hearts with that one!